AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 ## Why?

-Poor gantry squaring can cause a number of problems.
+Poor gantry squaring can cause a number of problems.\
 Notice that the idlers get "pinched" when moving the X extrusion back/forth (this is shown with loose Z joints).

 https://user-images.githubusercontent.com/34943186/154356504-b3870f34-32a3-4c2a-a424-7d48def0f834.mp4

-This can cause a number of problems, primarily:
+This can potentially cause:
 - First Layer issues
 - Z belts rubbing against the gantry's printed parts

-Bonus steps 13-15 can also help with first layer *and* with gantry stability.
+"Bonus" steps 12-14 can also help with first layer *and* with gantry stability.
 ## Method

 **1)** Modify the `timeout` setting your `[idle_timeout]` config section.
 Set it to an arbitrarily high value (in seconds).
 - This just gives us time to work.
-We need the motors to be energized and holding for the whole process.
+We need the Z motors to be energized and holding for the whole process.

 **2)** `G28`, then `QUAD_GANTRY_LEVEL`.